Support for Researchers

 Book onto one of our information skills courses to improve your understanding of literature searching, critical appraisal or the resources available to you through NHS libraries.

-Arrange a one-to-one tutorial with one of our experienced librarians to work on refining your search strategy and look at how to use healthcare databases to search the literature.
+Arrange a one-to-one tutorial with one of our experienced librarians to work on refining your search strategy and look at how to use healthcare databases to search the literature to inform your research.

 Accessing Journal Articles